We only use essential cookies to ensure the correct operation of the website.

 • Application and Evaluation: Grant applicants must submit detailed proposals that outline their research objectives, methodology, budget, and expected outcomes.
 The evaluation process is conducted with fairness, and funding is awarded based on the project’s scientific or innovative value.

-Recipients are responsible for ensuring that all information provided to CHiwi is accurate, complete, and kept up to date.
+Applicants and recipients are responsible for ensuring that all information provided to CHiwi is accurate, complete, and kept up to date.

 • Use of Funds: Grant recipients bear full responsibility for the appropriate allocation and management of funds.